Accessible newspapers over the Internet

 Volunteers first manually read in and recorded Jakobstads Tidning as an accessible newspaper on cassette in 1982, at the same time as many other newspapers directed at Swedish-speaking Finns were also being manually recorded.

-Even up until 2003, over 30 volunteers continued to manually record Jakobstads Tidning, but when postage costs for distributing the cassettes to subscribers became too high it was determined that a new system was needed.
+Even up until 2003, over 30 volunteers continued to manually record Jakobstads Tidning on cassette, but when postage costs for distributing the cassettes to subscribers became too high it was determined that a new system was needed.

 From cassette to the Internet